johnchronis/ClusterResourcesMonitor/README.md

 # ClusterResourcesMonitor
+A service that monitors cpu, memory and disk usage of a cluster.
+Detailed logs are stored and a live status is served at <serverip>:8484

 ## Prerequisites
-* nodejs : install from apt-get
+* nodejs
-* passwordless ssh to every nodes
+* passwordless ssh to every node

 ## Usage
 * with Exareme installed run : startExaremeMonitoring.sh